 Approximately 80% of the estradiol currently found in men results from the aromatization of testosterone.
 When if the levels of testosterone go down, estradiol levels will also be reduced, and this might lead to changes in body composition.

 Two groups of 198 and 202 men participated in this study.
 They were healthy men aged 20-50 who were carefully monitored for over 16 weeks to find differences in body composition and fitness performance.

 The first 198 men were given goserelin acetate which is a substance that suppresses natural testosterone and estradiol levels.
 They were also given a placebo gel as well as testosterone gel in different concentrations such as 1.25 g, 2.5 g, 5 g, or 10 g.
 The gel was administered daily.

-The second group received the same treatment, but they were also given anastrozole which is a substance that prevents the aromatization of testosterone into estradiol.
+The second group received the same treatment, but they were also given an aromatase inhibitor which is a substance that prevents the aromatization of testosterone into estradiol.

 Key factors were monitored in these 400 men to determine the influence of testosterone and estradiol on muscle performance and strength, sex drive, and fat development.

 The study concluded that the body fat percentage increased in men who received a placebo testosterone gel or 1.25 g or 2.5 g of testosterone gel without getting anastrozole.
 Lean muscle mass also decreased in these men, and leg-press strength showed a significant decrease only in men who received the placebo gel.
 The significant increases in body fat are attributed to estrogen deficiency (suppression of the aromatization process of testosterone).

 Both androgen and estrogen deficiency caused a significant decrease in sexual function which was represented by sexual desire and erectile function.
 Men who received the placebo gel or 1.25 g of testosterone gel experienced the most significant decrease in sexual function, as opposed to those who received a higher concentration of testosterone gel.